TimDesanti/TimDesanti.github.io/docs/05-Power-Budget/Power-Budget.md

 ---

 ## Overview
-Calculated the voltage and current usage for the chosen compenents.
+Calculated the voltage and current usage for the chosen components.
 Gave a voltage budget of how much current the components would need and show the remaining current when choosing a power supply.
+The chosen components were the PIC18F57Q43 microcontroller, STANDARD MOTOR 6600 RPM 12V, and a IC REG LINEAR 5V 1.5A TO220 voltage regulator.